russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Tasks/Runway to the Culminating Task.md

 ## The 2-2-2 method

-We started the course looking at [how Jordi Bruin devloped Cibo](https://drive.google.com/file/d/1RkY9vs3dfZLlB20VlV-_8-hnWoZKyLrU/view?usp=share_link), the visual menu translator app.
+We started the course looking at [how Jordi Bruin developed Cibo](https://drive.google.com/file/d/1RkY9vs3dfZLlB20VlV-_8-hnWoZKyLrU/view?usp=share_link), the visual menu translator app.

 What is the 2-2-2 method?
 Here is how [Jordi](https://bento.me/jordi) describes it: